 There’s no better place to learn Portuguese than Brazil.
 Our Winter Intensive Language and Culture program in São Paulo couples a rigorous language program with exciting cultural immersion activities so you develop a higher level of Portuguese language fluency and a critical appreciation of Brazilian life and society.
 You’ll study with highly specialized linguists who have been with CIEE for more than 10 years, stay with a local family, and go on many excursions to places of cultural significance.

-Study abroad in Brazil and you will:
+Study abroad in São Paulo and you’ll:

-- Learn Portuguese while gaining a deeper understanding of the cultural distinctions of Brazil’s southeastern region and Brazil’s largest and most cosmopolitan city
+- Learn Portuguese while gaining a deeper understanding of the cultural distinctions of Brazil’s southeastern region

 - Live in São Paulo, the most socially, economically, and culturally diverse city in Brazil

 - Immerse yourself in Brazilian life through a homestay with a local Paulista family